Data as a Lever: A Neighbouring Datasets Perspective on Predictive Multiplicity: Higher Overlap Shrinks Rashomon Sets

 In addition to generalizing from $1$-neighbouring datasets to $k$-neighbouring datasets, we also shift our focus from the Rashomon set to the resulting multiplicity.
-Interestingly, the conjecture remains provable under strong assumptions---specifically, if the assumptions of Theorem~\ref{th:avoid_smooth} hold across all $k$ differing data points (see \S \ref{sec:app_theorem4_2} for details).
+Interestingly, the conjecture remains provable under strong assumptions, specifically, if the assumptions of Theorem~\ref{th:avoid_smooth} hold across all $k$ differing data points (see \S \ref{sec:app_theorem4_2} for details).
 However, as $k$ increases, such an assumption becomes increasingly unrealistic.
-Instead, we draw on our previous observations that a greater overlap between datasets is likely to increase the error across most models within the Rashomon set.
-As a result, given a fixed Rashomon parameter $\epsilon$, we expect lower multiplicity in datasets with higher overlap compared to their neighbours.
-We will support these claims through empirical evidence on two data processing tasks as case studies: data acquisition in active learning (\S \ref{sec:active}) and data imputation (\S \ref{sec:imputation}).
+Yet, we expect our intuition derived from the theoretical analysis in Section \ref{sec:theoretical_binary} to hold in most real-world datasets, and we will support these claims through empirical evidence on two data processing tasks as case studies: data acquisition in active learning (\S \ref{sec:active}) and data imputation (\S \ref{sec:imputation}).